EdDataScienceEES/tutorial-sharkie58/index.md

-At the end of the day (no choice) feels like we only go backwards (oh no not again) do you remember (one more year)
+At the end of the day (no choice) feels like we only go backwards (oh no not again) do you remember (one more year) i'm about to do something crazy (instant destiny)

 Things to finish:
 graphics